 |---|---|---|

-| Professional oversight timeliness | Remote review often delayed 2–4 weeks | Can be immediate with integrated platform (Soundtrace) |
+| Professional oversight timeliness | Remote review often delayed 2–4 weeks | Can be immediate with integrated platform |

 | STS notification timeline | Dependent on vendor turnaround; may compress the 21-day OSHA window | Immediate STS flag; employer controls the timeline |

-| Test quality consistency | Variable — depends on van technician assigned | Consistent — same equipment, same protocol, same oversight |
+| Test quality consistency | Variable — depends on van technician assigned | Consistent — same equipment, same protocol |

+Mobile van testing is episodic — the van comes once a year, and the entire workforce must cycle through that day.
 In-house testing allows scheduling throughout the year.
 New hires can receive their baseline within 6 months of first exposure without waiting for the next van visit.
-Employees returning from extended leave can be tested on return.
 The 12-month individual cycle can be tracked and met for each person independently rather than managed as a group event.

 ▶ Bottom line: Mobile vans require you to test everyone on one or two days per year.
 In-house testing allows you to test any employee any day, meeting the per-employee 12-month cycle requirement without operational disruption.